google/WebFundamentals/src/content/en/updates/2019/02/intersectionobserver-v2.md

-An important detail of the [spec](https://w3c.github.io/IntersectionObserver/v2/#calculate-visibility-algo) is that the implementation *is permitted* to report false negatives (that is, setting `isVisible` to `false` even when the target element is completely visible and unmodified), but it *may never* report a false positive.
+An important detail of the [spec](https://w3c.github.io/IntersectionObserver/v2/#calculate-visibility-algo) is that the implementation *is permitted* to report *false negatives* (that is, setting `isVisible` to `false` even when the target element is completely visible and unmodified).
-For performance or other reasons, an implementation may use an algorithm which is not 100% accurate, as long as all inaccuracies are false negatives.
+For performance or other reasons, implementations should limit themselves to working with bounding boxes and rectilinear geometry; they shouldn't try to achieve pixel-perfect results for modifications like `border-radius`.

+That said, *false positives* are *not permitted* under any circumstances (that is, setting `isVisible` to `true` when the target element is not completely visible and unmodified).

+Warning: Visibility is *much more expensive* to compute than intersection.
+For that reason, Intersection Observer&nbsp;v2 is *not intended to be used broadly* in the way that Intersection Observer&nbsp;v1 is.
+Intersection Observer&nbsp;v2 is focused on combatting fraud and should be used only when Intersection Observer&nbsp;v1 functionality is *truly* insufficient.

 ## What does the new code look like in practice?